AI, knowledge transfer, Flemish industry, Adoption of AI

 The objective of this use case is to study how data-driven and knowledge-based models can reinforce one another by combining them in a hybrid methodology to perform more accurate prognostics and management of ageing industrial machinery.
 This includes research towards improved techniques for:

-- Diagnostics, for characterizing the health state of the machine, in function of its degradation;
+- Diagnostics, for characterising the health state of the machine, in function of its degradation;

 - Prognostics, for monitoring the evolution of the health state & the degradation process, towards remaining useful life prediction;